Japanese destroyer Naganami: Construction and career

 During the 30 November 1942 Battle of Tassafaronga, Naganami led a supply-drum transport run to Guadalcanal (cover), and engaged a U.S. cruiser-destroyer group.
 During this action, she possibly torpedoed the cruisers USS Pensacola, and/or USS Northampton.

 On 23 October 1944, during the Battle of Leyte Gulf, Naganami escorted Admiral Kurita's 1st Diversion Attack Force.
 During this time period she assisted in the rescue of the survivors of the cruiser Maya, later transferring them to the battleship Musashi.
 She escorted the damaged cruiser Takao back to Brunei.
+During the escort, she tried to destroy Darter but she was rather unsuccessful at it, and just left afterwards.

 On 10 November 1944 Naganami joined the escort of troop convoy TA No. 3 as it approached Ormoc, of what was then known as the Battle of Ormoc Bay.
 She was sunk by aircraft of Task Force 38 on 11 November in Ormoc Bay, west of Leyte (10°50′N 124°35′E).
 An explosion amidships broke the ship in two.
 Her sister Hamanami, destroyers Wakatsuki and Shimakaze were all sunk along with Naganami, as were three transports.